 Malware is a contraction of ‘malicious software’ and is an all-encompassing term for any program designed specifically to attack, damage or compromise a system in some way.

 The main malware categories include Trojans, viruses, worms, and ransomware.
 There are malware examples targeting all of the major operating systems including those from Apple, Android, and Windows – even Linux.

 Malware only exists to attempt to exploit your device or personal data in some manner, usually for the author’s own gain – say, for example, stealing your online banking details – but sometimes it effectively represents random acts of virtual violence, such as a virus which just nukes your entire system.

-So yes, it can be dangerous – which we’ll discuss further in a moment – and to defend against some of the disastrous potential scenarios malware can bring about, it’s a good idea to use antivirus to protect your PC.
+So yes, it can be dangerous – which we’ll discuss further in a moment – and to defend against some of the disastrous potential scenarios malware can bring about, it’s a good idea to use an antivirus to protect your PC or smartphone.

 - Looking for even more protection?
 Grab the best VPN

 - Macs could be in danger too - see our Mac antivirus guide

 - See why we rate Bitdefender so highly in our testing